Visit our current hours to see when we're here.

 We will be allowing browsing of our popular book and DVD collections, however, you may also view our current holdings via LibraryThing and contact the library at 570-963-2630 or email@example.com to confirm availability:

-Computer Lab: Library 105: Fall 2020.
-Contains 4 computers, projector, and podium.
+Computer Lab: Library 105: Contains 4 computers, projector, and podium.
 Available as open study space when not occupied by a class.

 Library Room 102: 3 computers, mobile cart with television for display/presentation, white board.
 Seats 8.
-UNAVAILABLE FALL 2020
+(This room is currently unavailable).

 Library Room 109: 1 computer, white board.
 Reserve a 2-hour time slot.